pezi/dart_periphery/README.md

 useSharedLibrary();
 ```
 If this method is called, **dart_periphery** loads the shared library.
 For this case c-periphery
 must be installed as a shared library.
-See for [section Shared Library](https://github.com/vsergeev/c-periphery#shared-library) for details.
+See the [section Shared Library](https://github.com/vsergeev/c-periphery#shared-library) for details.

 To load a custom library call following method